unicode-org/message-format-wg/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

-**Describe why does your solution should become a standard** A clear and concise description of why this feature belongs in the standard instead of in user land
+**Describe why your solution should shape the standard** A clear and concise description of why this feature belongs in the standard instead of in user land

 **Additional context or examples**